valory-xyz/open-autonomy/docs/abci.md

 check whether a transaction is valid and therefore if it can be added to the transaction pool, to notify the application that a block has been validated, or to get information from the application layer.
-The application must process and respond appropriately to such callbacks.
+The application must process and respond approppriately to such callbacks.

 - On the other hand, the application can exhibit a proactive behaviour, when it wishes to submit a transaction to the blockchain.
 For example, it can commit a certain observed value in an external server.
+This would be the "user role" when interacting with the blockchain.

 ### Reactive Callbacks from the Consensus Node